HBadertscher/Matlab_BaslerCamDriver/README.md

 # Matlab_BaslerCamDriver
 A universal MATLAB driver for Basler cameras

-Copyright (c) 2015 Hannes Badertscher
+Copyright (c) 2015 Hannes Badertscher, ICOM Institute for Communication Systems at HSR University of Applied Sciences of Eastern Switzerland - [icom.hsr.ch](http://www.icom.hsr.ch)

 Until now, interfacing cameras in MATLAB was a cumbersome task.
 MATLAB offers no support for USB3 Vision cameras, and the GigE driver is rather buggy.